 .
 Chevrolet has won 34 NASCAR Sprint Cup Series (NSCS) Manufacturers’ Championships

 .
-Team Chevy drivers have scored 670 wins in NSCS competition
+Team Chevy drivers have scored 673 wins AND 614 poles in NSCS competition

 .
 In 2010, Jimmie Johnson and the No. 48 Lowe’s Hendrick Motorsports Chevrolet team scored their unprecedented fifth consecutive drivers’ and owners’ NSCS championships

 * A Chevrolet driver has won 38 of the 107 NSCS races at Darlington Raceway:

 .
 Chevy has 19 poles at Darlington